“Just another way to serve your fruits, with Nata de Coco this time!”

 * Use fresh fruits, if preferred.
 Just make your own honey syrup instead.

-* Just doubled the amount of ingredients if making more than 1 glass.
+* Just double the amount of ingredients if making more than 1 glass.